x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/mail-flow-best-practices/use-connectors-to-configure-mail-flow/set-up-connectors-for-secure-mail-flow-with-a-partner.md

 > [!NOTE]
 > It is not mandatory to configure the Transport Layer Security (TLS) settings on the **Security restrictions** page.
 You can navigate to the next screen without choosing anything on this screen.
 The need to define TLS settings on this page depends on whether the destination server supports TLS or not.
->
-> If you opt to define the TLS settings, it becomes mandatory to choose.

     b.
 Choose one of the options under **Connect only if the recipient's email server certificate matches this criteria**.